cheese and greens omelet

 I am a breakfast lover.
 I always have been.
 When I was a kid, and especially when I was in high school I ate what I now consider to be really sugary breakfasts.
 Things like chocolate graham cracker pop-tarts or buttered toaster waffles with maple syrup (they were Nutri-Grain waffles, but still!
 Eeek!
 I shudder to think about all of the days I did this.)
 Then I would arrive at school and be starving by 8 am.
 The reason I am telling you this is that I have found that if I eat an egg, cooked in oil with a slice of toast, I am fine until lunch.
 Even now, if I eat cereal, I am hungry by 10.

-So I wasn’t really that surprised when I read recently that there was a new study that backs up what I had guessed from my own deductive reasoning; that eggs makes what Winnie would call “a Proper Breakfast.”
+So I wasn’t really that surprised when I read recently that there was a new study that backs up what I had guessed from my own deductive reasoning; that eggs makes what most would call “a Proper Breakfast.”

-This article about the study perfectly proves exactly what I had thought.
-Half of the participants in the study had a breakfast of about 300 calories with 30 grams or so of protein.
+In a recent study, half of the participants in the study had a breakfast of about 300 calories with 30 grams or so of protein.

 According to the results of this study,